Shell unit to acquire EV charging firm Volta for about $169 mln

-Jan 18 (Reuters) - Volta Inc VLTA.N said on Wednesday that a Shell Plc SHEL.NSHEL.L subsidiary would take over the electric vehicle (EV) charging network operator in an all-cash deal valued at about $169 million.
+Jan 18 (Reuters) - Volta Inc VLTA.N said on Wednesday that a unit of Shell Plc SHEL.NSHEL.L would take over the electric vehicle (EV) charging network operator in an all-cash deal valued at about $169 million.

 Shell and other companies such as France's EDF EDF.PA and Norway's Statkraft [RIC:RIC:STATKF.UL] have been investing in EV charging infrastructure to cash in on the growing demand for EVs.